 LG V20: What is it?

 LG’s premium phone for 2016 was the LG G5, right up until the LG V20 was announced with a flurry of hype that suggested it would be the first phone released with Android 7.0 ("Nougat").
-In Australia it won’t quite manage that trick, with Google’s Pixel and Pixel XL due to arrive on October 20.
+In Australia it didn't quite manage that trick, with Google’s Pixel and Pixel XL beating it to the punch.
 Still, the V20 should be a very capable device thanks to the inclusion of Nougat, along with an array of high-end features.

 It’s a 5.7 inch "phablet" style phone with a Snapdragon 820 processor and 4GB of RAM under the hood, alongside 64GB of onboard storage, plus microSD storage.
 Unusually for the premium market in Australia, it will come with both a removable battery and dual-SIM capability.
 That removable battery packs 3200mAh, so it should deliver a fair amount of juice to help get you through the day.